Using alternative compilers or dependencies¶

 [^] ^intel-oneapi-mpi@2021.12.1%gcc@12.2.0+envmods~external-libfabric~generic-names~ilp64 build_system=generic arch=linux-rocky9-x86_64_v4

-So, a new personal variant of ^fftw+openmp
+So, a new personal variant of ^intel-oneapi-mkl

-needs to be compiled against Intel
+needs to be compiled against

-follow the
+broadly follow the

 example modules.yaml